Connect with us

 Health

-OPM, KOFIH in joint effort to reduce water-borne diseases in Busoga
+OPM, KOFIH-Uganda in joint effort to reduce water-borne diseases in Busoga

-The Office of the Prime Minister has partnered with The Korean Foundation for International Healthcare KOFIH) to initiate a project aimed at reducing waterborne diseases in Busoga region.
+The Office of the Prime Minister has partnered with The Korea Foundation for International Healthcare (KOFIH-Uganda) to initiate a project aimed at reducing waterborne diseases in Busoga region.

-The two-year project aims to reduce the incidence of waterborne diseases such as diarrhea, cholera, dysentery, and typhoid from 4% to below 3.5% among local populations of Jinja City, Jinja and Iganga Districts.
+The two-year project that is funded by Community Chest of Korea (CCK), aims to reduce the incidence of waterborne diseases such as diarrhea, cholera, dysentery, and typhoid from 4% to below 3.5% among local populations of Jinja City, Jinja and Iganga Districts.

-Speaking at the event launch held in Jinja City on January 30, 2025, Kasule Robert Ssebunya, the Head of the Prime Minister Delivery Unit- OPM underscored the importance of the project in enhancing public health.
+Speaking at the event launch held in Jinja City on January 29, 2025, the guest of honour Honourable Kasule Robert Ssebunya, who heads the Prime Minister Delivery Unit- underscored the importance of the project in enhancing public health.

 He expressed confidence in achieving the project’s goals through collaborative efforts with local communities and encourage leaders in the region to be champions of WASH in all opportunities available at different public functions by demonstration of Hand Washing and begin by keeping their households and surroundings clean.